gengruizhang/cabinet/README.md

+# Cabinet: Weighted Consensus Made Fast

+## Cabinet in a Nutshell
+Cabinet uses weighted consensus to achieve fast agreement.
+What sets it apart from Raft?
+1. **Smaller quorum sizes** enabled by weighted consensus
+2. **Customizable failure thresholds**, allowing the system to potentially tolerate more than half of the nodes failing.
+3. **Dynamically adjusted weights** based on node responsiveness, helping the system maintain optimal performance.

-# Cabinet
+## How Cabinet works?

-Cabinet is a novel consensus algorithm that introduces weighted consensus to achieve fast agreement.
-It allows customizable failure thresholds and assigns distinct weights to nodes.
-It dynamically adjusts weights based on node responsiveness, prioritizing faster nodes in the consensus process.
-The adaptive weight allocation maintains the system at optimal performance, especially in large-scale and heterogeneous systems where node responsiveness varies.
+Traditional consensus algorithms (such as Paxos and Raft) use majority quorums, which implicitly makes every node's decision weigh 1.

+Cabinet assigns different weights to nodes, where a small group of fast nodes (i.e., cabinet members), can make a decision when their weights exceed the half of total weights, which reduces the size of the physical quorum.

+Below shows two examples.

+## Micobenchmark

 Cabinet also proposes a benchmark framework tailored for distributed consensus applications, with a special focus on leader-based consensus algorithms (e.g., the Paxos/Raft family).
 This framework introduces a set of versatile and adaptable interfaces that seamlessly integrate existing benchmarks.
 In this repository, YCSB and TPC-C are integrated into the benchmark framework.